Computers and Technology

 A: Taft's policy can be found here.

-You will be required to attend a computer setup and configuration session to make sure your software and resources are configured for dormitory and classroom use.
+You may be required to attend a computer setup and configuration session to make sure your software and resources are configured for dormitory and classroom use.
 You will receive specific instructions when you arrive on campus.

 Because of the rise of cellular phones on campus, Taft has discontinued the wired telephone service in student rooms.
 In most dorms, however, there are convenience phones for those without a cell phone.
 The dorm convenience phones have access to local and toll free dialing only.
 A calling card is required in order to make a long distance (toll) call.
 Specific questions about telephones should be directed to Frank Trosky, 860-945-7906.